DigitalGlobe/jetset/README.md

   attributes of and relationships between your api models, allowing for even smarter caching, reduction of fetches, type checking, and runtime safety warnings.

-  This last one is meant to provide some of the value of GraphQL + Relay without all the dependencies and complex set-up.
+This last one will provide some of the value of GraphQL + Relay without all the dependencies and complex set-up.

 ## Install